Journal

 'How much will my house cost to build?'

-There’s also a big difference between building a one-off, architect-designed home and a pre-designed, prefabricated Coldwells Build Passivhaus.
-Each option involves different construction methods, materials, fixtures and fittings.
+There’s also a substantial difference between building your very own, bespoke, architect-designed home and a pre-designed, prefabricated Coldwells Build Passivhaus.
+These two approaches use different construction methods, materials and specifications.

 How to work out your construction budget